No one purposely takes poison – even in small amounts.

 Have you recognised any toxic relationships in your life?
 Do you lie awake at night rethinking conversations, feeling hurt and discouraged?
 Here’s what you can do:

-- Take a break from interactions.
 Reflect on what bothers you about the relationship.
 How do you feel when you are away from the person?
 Do you miss them?
 What do you miss?

-- Create emotional distance.
 Pull yourself back a little and create some emotional space between you by interacting minimally.
 Give the person less power over you and stop allowing them to make you feel a certain way.
 You can’t change other people’s behaviour, only your own reaction to their behaviour.
 Think for yourself and maintain your individuality.

-- Look at your contribution to the situation.
 What are you doing to keep the drama going?
 Are you picking fights?
 Goading?
 Retaliating?
 Tolerating mistreatment?
 Are you allowing your boundaries to be violated?
 Changing your own behaviour can significantly improve the relationship.

 One caveat though: This doesn’t mean you change yourself to the point of losing your individuality or allowing yourself to be abused.
 Letting yourself be abused enables the abuser.

-- Get professional help.
 It is not a sign of weakness to get professional help.
 Get a third party to help you work through your issues and see clearly what you can do to change the relationship dynamic. [ii]

 Be warned though, not all relationships can be fixed.
 Sometimes you have to walk away and limit your exposure to a toxic person.